Encorafenib (Braftovi®) and binimetinib (Mektovi®)

 How encorafenib and binimetinib are given

-Encorafenib comes in capsules that you take once a day.
-Binimetinib comes in tablets that you take twice a day, 12 hours apart.
+Encorafenib is capsules that you take once a day.
+Binimetinib is tablets that you take twice a day, 12 hours apart.

-The nurse or pharmacist will give you the capsules and tablets to take home.
-You may be given capsules of different strengths.
-Always take them exactly as explained.
+Your doctor, nurse or pharmacist will give you the encorafenib capsules and binimetinib tablets to take home.
+They may give you capsules and tablets of different strengths.
+Always take them exactly as they tell you to.
 This is important to make sure they work as well as possible for you.

 Other things to remember about your capsules and tablets: